Murders, fraud, a hitman plot: Alex Murdaugh’s spectacular fall from grace

 He laughs and says to his son: “Allegedly done illegal stuff.”

-It now remains to be seen if Buster will stick by his father when he is charged over his mother and brother’s murders.
+It remains to be seen if Buster will stick by his father now he is charged with his mother and brother’s murders.

 Register for free to continue reading